Rama-Mwenda/Sankofa_Project/README.md

-# Monarch_Till_Project
+# Sankofa_Project
-A project focusing on forecasting the sales of a business based on their M-Pesa till number records.
+A project focusing on providing data insights and advanced analytics for businesses based on their M-Pesa till number records.